Oakfield Cemetery (Wantagh, New York): History

-History of The Brush
+The Brush

 The areas of Wantagh on one side and North Bellmore on the other side of the cemetery were long known as "The Brush" until the building boom which followed World War II, because it was a section of pine, oak, and scrub oak.
 The first black people to live on this land were slaves, but while slavery was not abolished in New York State until 1827, Long Island had freed its slaves more than a decade before this.
 This land was given by white people to the freed slaves in The Brush, and many of their descendants still live there today.
 Although these people have sold off much of this land over the years.
 The people of The Brush worked at a variety of occupations.
 Some raised cattle, horses, and other animals.
 Some were farmers or did landscaping.
 The people of The Brush had their own school, their own church, and the Old Burying Ground served as their cemetery.